ahaghshenas/tasmota_update/README.md

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request on GitHub.
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC License.
 See the LICENSE file for details.